eclipse-theia/theia/doc/Migration.md

 ## Description

 The following guide highlights potential migration steps necessary during `theia` upgrades discovered when adopting the framework.
 Please see the latest version (`master`) for the most up-to-date information.
+Please contribute any issues you experienced when upgrading to a newer version of Theia to this document, even for previous releases.

 ## Guide